m-lamonaca/programming-notes/DotNet/ASP.NET/MVC.md

         // POST /Controller/Create
         [HttpPost]
         [ValidateAntiForgeryToken]
-        public IActionResult Create(Entity entity)  // recieve data from the @model {
+        public IActionResult Create(Entity entity)  // receive data from the @model {
             if (ModelState.IsValid)  // all rules in model have been met {